How to Calibrate a Torque Wrench

 A beam-type torque wrench can serve as a reference only if it has been calibrated with traceable uncertainty better than the unit under test.
 In practice, a calibrated torque transducer with digital readout provides much lower uncertainty and is preferred.

-Track Torque Wrench Calibrations Automatically
+Generate Torque Wrench Calibration Certificates Automatically